Table Of Contents_

 With its removable telescoping center-section, this nifty convertible power tool is our pick for the best electric pole saw that converts into a compact, handheld corded chainsaw.
 A bargain for what’s essentially two tools in one, it’s great for those looking for an electric chain saw for a variety of cutting and trimming tasks including hedge trimming and occasional tree pruning, as it gives you the reach you need when you need it, while also giving you the option for up close work.

-A multi purpose gardening and trimming tool, this Sun Joe electric pole saw has an 8-inch bar and chain, and cuts branches up to 7.5-inches wide.
-It uses a powerful 8-Amp motor and comes with automatic chain oiling.
+A multi purpose gardening and trimming tool, this Sun Joe electric pole chainsaw has an 8-inch bar and chain, and cuts branches up to 7.5-inches wide.
+It uses a powerful 8-Amp electric motor and comes with automatic chain oiling.
 It is a bit more versatile than the best small chainsaw, but both have their place.
 If you’re in the market for a longer gas-powered pole saws, consider the massive MAXTRA 42.7CC 2-Cycle Gas Powered Pole Saw if you want to be able to extend the length of the pole from 8.2 to 11.4 ft.
 With the MAXTRA, you can also different attachments that turn it into a hedge trimmer, or bush cutter.

 Award: Best Adjustable